AtulSingh26/Advance-Sql-Assignment/README.md

 WHERE c.name = 'Drama' or c.name='Sports'
 ORDER BY f.length_ DESC ;
 ```
+##### Approach :
+ + Here we have to create a list of the film titles including their film title, film length and film category name ordered descendingly by the film length for the category “sports” and “drama”.
++ So for that I have joined three tables i.e., film, film_category, category and extracted the film_title, film_length and film_category by applying the filter for category name to be only “Sports” and “Drama” ordering by the length of the film in descending order.

 ##### OUTPUT :
 <img width="585" alt="Screenshot 2023-03-08 at 2 16 07 PM" src="https://user-images.githubusercontent.com/122472996/223665771-b6aac043-abe7-47ff-b497-e923908993e9.png">